Jmaharman/fsharp-a-beginners-guide/Lessons/day-05-everything-is-an-expression.md

 Func<string, string> concat = (a, b) => a + b
 ```

 What C# also lets you write is Statements.
 A statement is when you have code that will execute but return nothing.
-Notably a MethodGroup returning void, or an Action.
+Notably a `MethodGroup` returning `void`, or an `Action`.

 ```csharp
 Action<string> log => msg => Console.WriteLine(msg)